selma-Bentaiba/selma-Bentaiba.github.io/_blogs/Transformers_laid_out.markdown

 ### Abstract & Introduction

-This section brings you upto speed about what the paper is about and why it was made in the first place.
+This section brings you up to speed about what the paper is about and why it was made in the first place.

 There are some concepts that can help you learn new things, [RNNs](https://www.youtube.com/watch?v=AsNTP8Kwu80), [Convolution neural network](https://www.youtube.com/watch?v=HGwBXDKFk9I) and about [BLEU](https://en.wikipedia.org/wiki/BLEU).